hantsy/rsocket-sample/docs/crud.md

 DELETE FROM posts;
 INSERT INTO  posts (title, content) VALUES ('post one in data.sql', 'content of post one in data.sql');
 ```
 > Note: In the Spring 2.3.0.M3,  Spring Data R2dbc is merged in the Spring Data release train.
-But unfortunately, the `ConnectionFactoryInitializer` is NOT ported.
+But unfortunately, the auto-configuration of `ConnectionFactoryInitializer` is NOT ported.

-To make the the `schema.sql` and `data.sql` is loaded and executed at the application startup, declare a `ConnectionFactoryInitializer` bean.
+To make sure the the `schema.sql` and `data.sql` are loaded and executed at the application startup, declare a `ConnectionFactoryInitializer` bean yourself.

 ```java
 @Bean